evsebiu/KinetoLandingPage/README.md

 ## License Information

-This project is licensed under [Specify License Here - e.g., MIT License].
-If no license is specified, all rights are reserved by the owner.
+This project is licensed under [MIT License].

 ## Acknowledgments